Data Shapley in One Training Run: Abstract

 \section{Abstract}

-Data Shapley provides a principled framework for attributing data's contribution within machine learning contexts.
-However, existing approaches require re-training models on different data subsets, which is computationally intensive, foreclosing their application to large-scale models.
-Furthermore, they produce the same attribution score for any models produced by running the learning algorithm, meaning they cannot perform targeted attribution towards a specific model obtained from a single run of the algorithm.
-This paper introduces \emph{In-Run Data Shapley}, which addresses these limitations by offering scalable data attribution for a target model of interest.
-In its most efficient implementation, our technique incurs negligible additional runtime compared to standard model training.
-This dramatic efficiency improvement makes it possible to perform data attribution for the foundation model pretraining stage for the first time.
-We present several case studies that offer fresh insights into pretraining data's contribution and discuss their implications for copyright in generative AI and pretraining data curation.\blfootnote{$^\mathbf{\star}$Correspondence to \textbf{Jiachen T. Wang} and \textbf{Ruoxi Jia} (email: \texttt{tianhaowang@princeton.edu}, \texttt{ruoxijia@vt.edu}).}
+Data Shapley offers a principled framework for attributing the contribution of data within machine learning contexts.
+However, the traditional notion of Data Shapley requires re-training models on various data subsets, which becomes computationally infeasible for large-scale models.
+Additionally, this retraining-based definition cannot evaluate the contribution of data for a specific model training run, which may often be of interest in practice.
+This paper introduces a novel concept, \emph{In-Run Data Shapley}, which eliminates the need for model retraining and is specifically designed for assessing data contribution for a particular model of interest.
+In-Run Data Shapley calculates the Shapley value for each gradient update iteration and accumulates these values throughout the training process.
+We present several techniques that allow the efficient scaling of In-Run Data Shapley to the size of foundation models.
+In its most optimized implementation, our method adds negligible runtime overhead compared to standard model training.
+This dramatic efficiency improvement makes it possible to perform data attribution for the foundation model pretraining stage.
+We present several case studies that offer fresh insights into pretraining data's contribution and discuss their implications for copyright in generative AI and pretraining data curation.